Magmastorm3007/ShooterProject/README.md

 -Movement and shooting hard coded
 -Complex Animation State simulated through anim graph -UI purely through Blueprint system
--Implementation of AI using Behaviour trees and BTTaska
+-Implementation of AI using Behaviour trees and BTTasks

 To be covered in future commit-
 Updation of LastPlayerKnownLocation to work without any major bugs